phase2/octane/README.md

 The ``projectname`` should be all lowercase and will become the hostname of your local Drupal site.

+NOTE: If you do not have ``composer`` installed locally, you can also simply clone this git repository into a new directory and then initialize your project as shown below.
+This will run the initial ``composer install`` from within the docker build/cli container.

 ## Using Outrigger

 If you are using [Outrigger](http://docs.outrigger.sh/) for local development, perform the initial site setup using: